nfernandezba/powerapps-docs/powerapps-docs/maker/model-driven-apps/embed-canvas-app-in-form.md

 Canvas apps are embedded in model-driven forms in the same way other custom controls are added.
 An embedded canvas app includes rich data integration capabilities that bring in contextual data from the host model-driven form to the embedded canvas app.

-## Integrating canvas apps using the modern app designer (preview)
+## Integrating canvas apps using the modern app designer

-Using the modern app designer, canvas apps can be accessed through a model-driven app by using a custom page.

-The modern app designer introduced the concept of [pages](model-driven-app-glossary.md#page), which can contain either canvas apps or Dataverse components.
-More information: [Overview of custom pages for model-driven apps](model-app-page-overview.md)
+You can embed a canvas app in a form by using the modern app designer.
+[Learn how to add an embedded canvas app on a model-driven form - modern designer](embedded-canvas-app-using-the-modern-designer.md).

 ## Embedding using the classic designer (current)